 Land uses of the former and current riverbed should also be documented.
 Improvements, pastures, croplands, irrigation influences, wetlands, and other features can help determine what should be considered upland or riverbed.
-Land uses can also influence what the state or the landowner wants to claim ownership of.
+Land uses can also influence the state or the landowner's claim of ownership.